 Financial aid programs which are affected by the SAP policy include: Federal Pell.
 Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Perkins Program, Federal Work Study, William D. Ford Federal Direct Loan programs (Subsidized, Unsubsidized, PLUS), University Grants (Mission and Diversity) and State Grants/scholarships and all other programs which require the monitoring of academic progress.

 C. PROCEDURE:

 For financial aid purposes, a student is considered to be in good standards if the following criteria are met:

-Undergraduate students must maintain accumulative grade point average of 2.00 Pass at least 67% percent of the cumulative hours.
+Undergraduate students must maintain accumulative grade point average of 2.00.